perfekt-sicher-de/sveltekit-site/README.md

 # Can I get payed for my contribution?

 yes you can sent me offers.
+Please fork the project (see "how to start developing above) before starting any offer.

 # Can I use the code for other projects